 Step #9 Lead by example

 The best part about living like the Amish is your family.
 As they see the change in your home and in you they will begin to see the benefits of unplugging.
 You can begin helping your family unplug by the no-tech dinner rule.
-Do a complete unplug for every dinnertime meal and talk more.
+Do a complete unplug for every dinnertime meal and encourage everyone to talk more.

-Ninja Tip: Place a pretty basket like this one on your kitchen counter.
+SLCG PRO TIP: Place a pretty basket like this one on your kitchen counter.
 Have family members place all electronics inside until dinner is over.

 Still having trouble getting the kids to unplug for dinner?
 Try playing High-Low.